Zacks Earnings Trends Highlights: Disney and United Airlines

 For Immediate Release

-Chicago, IL – November 30, 2023 – Zacks Director of Research Sheraz Mian says, "The negative revisions trend for Q4 is fairly broad-based, with earnings estimates for 12 of the 16 Zacks sectors coming down since the quarter got underway."
+Chicago, IL – December 7, 2023 – Zacks Director of Research Sheraz Mian says, "Earnings estimates for Q4 have been steadily coming down since the quarter got underway, with the current +0.1% growth pace down from +5.5% in early October."

 Here are the key points: